-we will evaluate their respective performances in:

-- 1. The Sphere Function in 3+ dimensions

-- 2. The Rastrigin Function in 3+ dimensions

-- 3. The Styblinski-Tang Function in 3+ dimensions

-- 4. The Cost function of the neural network

-in order to compare their respective performances.
+For each optimization algorithm: We will evaluate their respective performances in: A. Gradient Descent (GD) or 1.
+The Sphere Function in 3+ dimensions Stochastic Gradient Descent (SGD) 2.
+The Rastrigin Function in 3+ dimensions B. Momentum Assisted SDG 3.
+The Styblinski-Tang Function in 3+ C. Accelerated SDG. dimensions 4.
+The Cost function of the neural network in order to compare their respective performances.
 Both a quantitative analysis, seeing the decreasing cost; and a qualitative analysis, visualizing the movement in 3 dimensions; will be provided.